Your Office Visit

 - A nurse will review the packet with you and may ask for additional information.

-- The nurse will weigh your child and take vitals including heart rate, temperature and blood pressure in an arm and a leg.
+- The nurse will weigh your child and take vitals such as blood pressure and temperature.

 - You will then meet your medical provider, who will conduct an exam, carefully explain the necessary testing and treatment, and answer all your questions.